 Action Items:

+Heather Forrest to draft letter to the GAC regarding appointment of Julf as new GNSO liaison to the GAC.
+Include outline of next steps and note that GNSO Council is reviewing the position and welcomes the opportunity to discuss with the GAC.

-ICANN Staff to schedule call to allow for handover from Carlos to Julf, as well as to discuss possible improvements.
+ICANN staff to schedule call to allow for handover from Carlos to Julf, as well as to discuss possible improvements.
 Include Julf, Carlos, and Council leadership.

-Subsequent to above action item, ICANN Staff to schedule call to discuss opportunities for improvements.
+Subsequent to above action item, ICANN staff to schedule call to discuss opportunities for improvements.
 Include Julf, Council leadership, and GAC secretariat.

 Subsequent to above action item, Council leadership to brief GAC leadership during regular leadership meeting on new GAC liaison and suggestions for possible improvements to the role.
 Include Julf, Council leadership, GAC leadership, and GAC secretariat.

+ICANN staff to reach out to GAC support colleagues to discuss scheduling and timing of next GNSO – GAC leadership meeting.

 SSC to consider adding formal notification of outcome of selection process for future selections so that all candidates are informed prior to or at the same time as recommendations are communicated to the GNSO Council.